Advancing Autonomous Technologies for Advanced Manufacturing in Mississippi

 Empowering Futures Through Electrical Training

 SmartTech MS, in collaboration with East Mississippi Community College and The Mission—a faith-based residential treatment program in West Point—is delivering hands-on electrical skills training to program participants.
-This pilot initiative offers instruction in Commercial/Residential Electrical and Industrial Motor Controls, led by EMCC instructor Cecil Williams, who is conducting weekly classes on-site through June.
+This pilot initiative offers instruction in Commercial/Residential Electrical and Industrial Motor Controls, led by EMCC instructor Cecil Pittman, who is conducting weekly classes on-site through June.

 Trainees, including inaugural participants Stillman Underwood and Derek Mitchell, will soon advance to working with AC/DC circuits, relays, and motor controls using an Amatrol electrical trainer, made possible by a National Science Foundation (NSF) Engine Development Award awarded to the MSU Advanced Research and Development Corporation. ““SmartTech Mississippi is excited to be partnering with The Mission and EMCC in an electrical skills development program that could lead participants in one of several future workforce directions.”
 MSU Vice-President of Research and Development Dr. Julie Jordan said.